open-telemetry/opentelemetry-js-contrib/GUIDELINES.md

 ### OpenTelemetry Core packages

 Most instrumentations will depend on `@opentelemetry/instrumentation` and `@opentelemetry/semantic-conventions`.
-If needed, instrumentation can also depend on `@opentelemetry/core` for use of handy utils.
+If needed, instrumentations can also depend on `@opentelemetry/core` for use of handy utils.

 Instrumentation SHOULD specify dependency as caret range (`^1.0.0`), with minimum supported version (and not latest version).
 If a specific feature or bug fix is required for instrumentation to function correctly, it SHOULD specify the minimum version that includes this feature.